8 Teradata Access Paths You Should Know

 6. SINGLE-TABLE JOIN INDEX

-It causes overhead for INSERT, UPDATE, MERGE, and DELETE statements.
+It incurs overhead for INSERT, UPDATE, MERGE, and DELETE queries.

 7. MULTI-TABLE JOIN INDEX